Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Experiments

 Next, we move to the largest portion of the sample which has LSST imaging only.
 For this portion of the sample, we do not apply any selection cuts, and randomly sample from the remaining lenses in the catalog.
 This portion of the sample is assumed to contain 600 lenses, where 300 lenses have 4MOST aperture kinematics (``Silver-4MOST" in Table \ref{table:baseline}), and 300 have no kinematic constraint (``Silver" in Table \ref{table:baseline}).
 All lenses in this portion of the sample have mass models from LSST-imaging, and LSST time-delay measurements.

 With this baseline configuration, we assess how adding in a larger and larger number of lenses improves cosmological constraining power.
 We first test with only the 50 platinum lenses, then add in the 150 gold lenses, and then finally add in the 600 silver lenses.
 We show the full posteriors in Figure \ref{fig:baseline}.
 We see that the addition of the 600 lenses from the LSST survey to the sample is crucial, simultaneously improving the DE FOM from 2.9 to 6.7, and the $H_0$ precision from $\sim$3\% to $\sim$2.5\%.
-We discuss further in Section \ref{subsection:discuss_statistical_sample}.
+We discuss further takeaways in Section \ref{subsection:discuss_statistical_sample}.
+We note that the recovery of the scatter in the mass-sheet and anistropy populations, $\sigma(\lambda_{\text{int}})$ and $\sigma(\beta_{\text{ani}})$, is shifted towards lower values.
+We hypothesize this is due to the difficulty of disentangling scatter coming from the width of the population versus scatter coming from large measurement uncertainties, especially if the effective precision on $\lambda_{\text{int}}$ and $\beta_{\text{ani}}$ approaches the width of the population distribution.